 - 33.198980, -112.240070

 Google Maps does give both routes, but we can’t provide details or tips to it as we haven’t tried that way.
 However, there is information out there!
 Coming from the south was a lot of fun but sometimes a little heart stopping.
-The route has very little sand and no deep sand.
+The route had very little sand and no deep sand.
 But the route does have multiple wash crossings with steep grades, large rocks, and many pothole like divots.
 We 100% recommend a vehicle with adequate clearance, usually 8 inches or higher and AWD or 4WD.
 The additional power to the wheels will help get through the tough angles while the clearance will save your undercarriage.
 We also recommend taking the route slowly, no matter your tires.
 Speed of sharp rocks increases chances of a flat.
 If you’re an avid off-roader, consider airing down your tires if you have the ability!
 Parking at the trailhead had room for about 15-20 cars.

 The Hike